-I’m a staff scientist at Caltech working with Prof. Paul Wennberg and Dr. Junjie Liu since July 2023.
-I graduated from the Univ. of Utah in Spring 2020 and was a member of the Land-Atmosphere Interactions Research (LAIR) group (M.S. & Ph.D. advisor: Prof. John Lin).
-I’ve been a member of NASA’s Orbiting Carbon Observatory (OCO-2/3) Science Team Member since 2016. 🛰️
+I’m a staff scientist at Caltech working with Prof. Paul Wennberg and Dr. Junjie Liu since July 2023 after my postdoctoral training since July 2020.
+I graduated from the University of Utah in Spring 2020 and was a member of the Land-Atmosphere Interactions Research (LAIR) group (M.S. & Ph.D. advisor: Prof. John Lin).
+I earned my B.S. from Florida State University in 2014.
+I’ve been a member of NASA’s Orbiting Carbon Observatory (OCO-2 & OCO-3) Science Team since 2016. 🛰️

 🌆 Urban carbon cycle (fossil fuel): How much fossil fuel CO2 do cities emit?
 Do some emit more and why?